Sylchauf/smart-kotkot/README.md

 ## Hardware compatibility

-- Any linux server (x64, x86, ARM) like Raspberry PI (2,3,4,Zero)
+- Any linux server with at least 512Mb RAM (x64, x86, ARM) like Raspberry PI (2,3,4,Zero)
 - Camera: Usb Webcam or Raspberry PI Cam
 - Light: anyone controlled by GPIO or [USB GCERelay](https://www.gce-electronics.com/en/-usb/247-126-controller-usb-8-relay-board.html#/29-boitier-without_box)
 - Door/Motor : anyone controlled by by GPIO or [USB GCERelay](https://www.gce-electronics.com/en/-usb/247-126-controller-usb-8-relay-board.html#/29-boitier-without_box)
 - Temperature sensor: TEMPerHUM

-Smart KotKot is modular and it's easy to add new compatibility devices.
+💡 _Smart KotKot_ is **modular** and it's **easy to add new compatibility devices**.
 Check the directory `/server/modules` to create your own driver and/or ask help in a new issue.

 ## Installation